campa-consortium/lattice-standard/source/constructing-lattices.md

 If `length` is not given, the BeamLine ends at the downstream end of the final element in the `line` and with this the length of the BeamLine can be calculated.

-The optional `referece_element` component is used to position sublines.
+The optional `reference_point` component is used to position sublines.
-See below.
+The value of `reference_point` is the name of a `line item` that marks the reference point.
-This referece element must have zero length.
+To make things unambiguous, the reference `item` must have zero length.
+In most cases, this means that the `reference_point` cannot be a `BeamLine`.

 The `line` component of a BeamLine holds an ordered list of `items`.
 Each `item` represents one (or more if there is a `repeat` count) lattice element or BeamLine.

-A line `item` can have a value which is the name of a lattice element or `BeamLine`, or the `item` can have a component that is one of
+A line `item` can have a value that is the name of a lattice element or `BeamLine`, or the `item` can have a component that is one of
 ```{code} yaml
 name                # Name of lattice element or BeamLine.